Gold prices stabilize in Baghdad, Erbil - Shafaq News

 Gold prices stabilize in Baghdad, Erbil

-Shafaq News / Gold prices, both foreign and local, have stabilized in the local markets of the capital, Baghdad, and in Erbil, the capital of the Kurdistan Region.
+Shafaq News / Prices of Iraqi and foreign gold stabilized in the local markets of Baghdad, and Erbil, the capital of the Kurdistan Region, on Tuesday.

-According to a correspondent from Shafaq News Agency, the wholesale gold prices in the Al-Nahr street markets in Baghdad recorded a selling price of 412,000 dinars and a buying price of 408,000 dinars per one mithqal (4.8 grams) of 21-carat Gulf, Turkish, and European gold.
-These prices remained unchanged from yesterday, Sunday.
+According to Shafaq News Agency’s correspondent, the wholesale gold prices in al-Nahr Street markets in Baghdad recorded a selling price of 412,000 dinars and a buying price of 408,000 dinars per one mithqal (equals five grams) of 21-carat Gulf, Turkish, and European gold.
+These prices remained unchanged from yesterday, Monday.

 The correspondent also noted that the selling price of one mithqal of 21-carat Iraqi gold also remained stable at 382,000 dinars, with a buying price of 378,000 dinars.